cambridge-healthcare/hi_sinatra-docker/blog.md

 ### Continuous Delivery with Docker and Jenkins - part I

-This is our story of making docker an essential component of our continuous delivery environment and the lessons that we've learned along the way.
-We have been using it in our staging environment for a month now and are planning of making it part of our production setup once the first stable version gets released.
+This is our story of making Docker an essential component of our continuous delivery environment and the lessons that we've learned along the way.
+We have been using dockor in our staging environment for a month now and are planning to make it part of our production setup once the first stable version gets released.
 We'll be discussing the staging environment setup today with the promise of following up on the production environment at a later date.